garg-dhruv/dotfiles/README.md

-# vimrc
+# Dotfiles
-This repo contains my vimrc
+This repo contains all my dotfiles and a script to automatically setup them.